-The nursery is run by one Manager and several Nursery Practitioners in line with the Early Years Foundation Stage.
+The nursery is run by one Manager, one Deputy Manager, Room Managers and several Nursery Practitioners in line with the Early Years Foundation Stage.
+The kitchen and all other food preparation will be overseen by the Cook.
 Each employee has their own job description and will receive and sign a 'Statement of Particulars' of their employment.

-- ★ To meet our aims, we use the following ratios of adult-to-child: - children aged two years of age:1 adult : 4 children - children aged three five years of age: 1 adult : 8 children - ★ A minimum of two staff/adults are on duty at any one time. - ★ We use a Key person system to ensure that each child and each family has a particular member of staff for discussion and consultation. - ★ We hold regular planning meetings to undertake curriculum planning and to discuss each child's progress, their achievements and any issues which may arise from time to time. - ★ We work towards offering equality of opportunity by using non-discriminatory procedures for staff recruitment and selection. - ★ We welcome job applications from all sections of the community.
+- ★ To meet our aims, we use the following ratios of adult-to-child: - children under two years of age: children aged two years of age: 1 adult: 3 children 1 adult: 4 children children aged three five years of age: 1 adult: 8 children - ★ A minimum of two staff/adults are on duty at any one time. - ★ We use a Key person system to ensure that each child and each family has a particular member of staff for discussion and consultation. - ★ We hold regular planning meetings to undertake curriculum planning and to discuss each child's progress, their achievements and any issues which may arise from time to time - We work towards offering equality of opportunity by using non-discriminatory procedures for staff recruitment and selection. - ★ We welcome job applications from all sections of the community.
 Applicants will be considered on the basis of their suitability for the post, regardless of marital status, age, gender, culture, religious belief, ethnic origin or sexual orientation.
-Applicants will not be placed at a disadvantage by us imposing conditions or requirements which are not justifiable. - ★ The Nursery Manager holds a Level 7 Early Years Teacher qualification.
-The majority of all other staff hold a Level 3 qualification. - We also employ Apprentices who will be working towards a Level 3 qualification. - ★ We provide regular in-service training to all staff, including students. - We provide staff some induction training in the first week of employment.
+Applicants will not be placed at a disadvantage by us imposing conditions or requirements which are not justifiable. - ★ Our staff hold various childcare qualifications, ranging from a Level 3 to a Level 7 Early Years Teacher Status. - ★ We also employ Apprentices who will be working towards a Level 3 qualification. - ★ We provide regular in-service training to all staff, including students. - We provide staff some induction training in the first week of employment.
 This will cover our Health and Safety Policy and Procedures and Child Protection Policy and Procedures, including the Prevent Duty.
-Other policies and procedures will be introduced within an induction plan.
-Staff have access to online continued professional development through the 'Noodle Now' training provider.
-They provide numerous courses for our staff to maintain their knowledge and understanding of childcare. - We support the work of our employees by holding regular staff meetings, supervision meetings and performance reviews. - We are committed to recruiting, appointing and employing staff in accordance with all relevant legislation and best practice. - ★ We use Ofsted guidance on obtaining references and criminal record checks through the Disclosure and Barring Service (DBS) for all staff and volunteers who will have substantial access to children. - ★ Applicants will need two references, (one from their last employer and one character reference) and a clear Disclosure and Barring Service (DBS) check before employment commences. - We have a procedure for staff absence management. - We have a separate Whistleblowing Policy for our staff to follow. - ★ Our 'Staff Handbook' and these 'Policies and Procedures' form part of our contract of employment for staff and they cover all aspects of the expectations we require of them.
+Other policies and procedures will be introduced within an induction plan. - Staff have access to online continued professional development through the 'Noodle Now' training provider.
+They provide numerous courses for our staff to maintain their knowledge and understanding of childcare. - ★ We support the work of our employees by holding regular staff meetings, supervision meetings and performance reviews. - ★ We are committed to recruiting, appointing and employing staff in accordance with all relevant legislation and best practice. - ★ We use Ofsted guidance on obtaining references and criminal record checks through the Disclosure and Barring Service (DBS) for all staff and volunteers who will have substantial access to children. - ★ Applicants will need two references, (one from their last employer and one character reference) and a clear Disclosure and Barring Service (DBS) check before employment commences. - ★ We have a procedure for staff absence management. - ★ We have a separate Whistleblowing Policy for our staff to follow. - ★ Our 'Staff Handbook' and these 'Policies and Procedures' form part of our contract of employment for staff and they cover all aspects of the expectations we require of them.